dfredriksen/crossoverchallenge/README.md

 Gulp task to handle optimization of image assets
-Fix jumpiness in certain state changes by using fixed width divs in example Message functionality is pretty standard, could probably go into a master class to be inherited
+Fix jumpiness in certain state changes by using fixed width divs in example Message functionality is pretty standard, could probably go into a master class to be inherited Used div tags to structure the break between some elements, such as label and input for filter to save time.
+Would be better to use css display property for flexibility
 ```

 ### Product ideas